NYC day care owner, neighbor arrested after 1-year-old dies and 3 others are sickened by opioids

 “He was so intelligent.
 He would repeat everything you would say to him,” Dominici told the station.
 “He had so much love.
 Everyone who knew him appreciated him, all of our neighbors.”

-New York City, like much of the country, has seen rising levels of opioid-related deaths, with the vast majority of fatalities now attributed to Fentanyl, a synthetic opioid that can be 50 times stronger than heroin.
+New York City, like much of the country, has seen rising levels of opioid-related deaths, with the vast majority of fatalities now attributed to Fentanyl, a synthetic opioid that can be more than 50 times stronger than heroin.

 At a press conference on Saturday, Mayor Eric Adams said Dominici’s death underscored challenges the city faces in its fight against opioids.